Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Added a few links for getting started in the `index` page.
 Page is complete for now.
 - Minor updates to resources, description, title etc, updated `template` as well.
 - Added links for the rest of the docs.
+- Added browser logos to the table of `index`.